-- Qualified census tracts (QCT) designated by HUD in which 50 percent of the population has an income of less than 60 percent of the area median or has a poverty rate of at least 25 percent; where such areas do not comprise more than 20 percent of the overall population (for a current list of the HUD-designated QCTs, go to Minnesota Housing's website under HTC Reference Materials or go directly to the Qualified Census Tract Table Generator or Qualified Census Tract Map). - 2.
+- Qualified census tracts (QCT) designated by HUD in which 50 percent of the population has an income of less than 60 percent of the area median or has a poverty rate of at least 25 percent; where such areas do not comprise more than 20 percent of the overall population (for a current list of the HUD-designated QCTs, go to Minnesota Housing's website under HTC Reference Materials or go directly to the Qualified Census Tract Table Generator or Qualified Census Tract Map).
+Effective dates can be based upon year of application or allocation.
+See the HUD Designation Notice for additional details. - 2.
 Difficult development areas (DDA) designated by HUD as having high construction, land, and utility costs relative to area median income.
-For DDA information, reference the same website for QCT above. - 3.
+For DDA information, reference the same website for QCT above.
+Effective dates can be based upon year of application or allocation.
+See the HUD Designation Notice for additional details. - 3.
 State Designated Basis Boost.
 For projects requesting HTCs from the state's HTC volume cap.
-Buildings Designated by State Housing Credit Agency [pursuant to 42(d)(5)(B)(v)] - It is the goal of Minnesota Housing to optimize the use of all available sources of funding for multifamily developments, including private investor equity, amortizing loans and deferred loans, to produce the maximum number of affordable rental units in the most sustainable, quality, cost effective and geographically diverse developments possible that meet Minnesota Housing's strategic priorities.
-Consistent with this goal, the following criteria will be used to determine if, when, and in what amount, Minnesota Housing will provide a basis boost for HTC developments on a building by building basis to obtain financial feasibility. - a.
-Development must meet at least one of the following Strategic Priority Policy Thresholds: - i.
-Supportive Housing - ii.
-Preservation - iii.
-Tribal - b.
-The application must demonstrate that without the basis boost, a significant funding gap will remain for the proposed development. - c.
-The application must demonstrate that any HTCs allocated in connection with the basis boost must be no more than needed to achieve financial feasibility.
+Buildings Designated by State Housing Credit Agency [pursuant to 42(d)(5)(B)(v)]

+It is the goal of Minnesota Housing to optimize the use of all available sources of funding for multifamily developments to produce the maximum number of affordable rental units in the most sustainable, quality, cost effective and geographically diverse developments possible that meet Minnesota Housing's priorities.
+Consistent with this goal, the following criteria will be used to determine if, when, and in what HTC amount, Minnesota Housing will provide a basis boost for HTC developments on a building by building basis to obtain financial feasibility.